khaled-dreat/WhatsApp/README.md

 Thanks to Eng.
-Almohsen Myya for following up\n
+Almohsen Myya for following up<\br>
 Thanks to Mr. Rivaan Ranawat for his excellent explanation